elhamhassan90/exchange-2019-enterprise-high-availability-deployment/README.md

 ###### 1. Prepare Active Directory
 **Schema Update**:Command Prompt as Administrator on a domain controller
+- Extends the Active Directory schema by adding new classes and attributes required for Microsoft Exchange Server 2019.

 ```
 Setup.exe /IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF /PrepareSchema
 ```

 **Prepare AD**:Command Prompt as Administrator on a domain controller
+- Creates Exchange organization objects, security groups, and required permissions inside Active Directory.

 ```
 Setup.exe /IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF /PrepareAD
 ```

 **Prepare Domains**:Command Prompt as Administrator on a domain controller
+- Configures Exchange permissions across all domains in the forest to ensure proper access for Exchange servers.

 ```
 E:\Setup.exe /IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF /PrepareAllDomains
 ```

+📌 Note for Documentation:

+These commands were executed on a single Domain Controller with appropriate administrative privileges.
+Changes were then replicated automatically to all other Domain Controllers through Active Directory replication

 ###### 2. Install Exchange Prerequisites